Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

                                 final_estimator=RandomForestClassifier(max_depth=3, class_weight='balanced'))
 ```

-This final model can be trained as a normal model even though internally a lot of things will happen.
+This final model can be trained as a normal model even though internally a lot of things will happen:
 ```python
 final_clf.fit(X_train, y_train)
 ```